The African Queen: Production

-Production censors objected to several aspects of the original script, such as the unmarried characters Charlie Allnut and Rose Sayer cohabiting the boat (as in the C. S. Forester book), and some changes were made before the film was completed.
+Production censors objected to several aspects of the original script, such as the unmarried characters Charlie Allnut and Rose Sayer cohabiting on the boat (as in the C. S. Forester book), and some changes were made before the film was completed.
 Another change followed the casting of Humphrey Bogart; his character Charlie's lines in the original screenplay were rendered with a thick Cockney dialect, but the script had to be completely rewritten because he was unwilling to attempt the accent.
 The rewrite made the character Canadian.

 The film was partially financed by John and James Woolf of Romulus Films, a British company.
 Michael Balcon, an advisor to the National Film Finance Corporation, advised the NFFC to refuse a loan to the Woolfs unless the film starred his former Ealing Studios actors John McCallum and Googie Withers rather than Humphrey Bogart and Katharine Hepburn, whom the Woolfs wanted.
 The Woolfs persuaded NFFC chairman Lord Reith to overrule Balcon, and the film went ahead.
 The Woolfs provided £250,000 and were so pleased with the completed film that they convinced John Huston to direct their next picture, Moulin Rouge (1952).
+The movie would be a major turning point in the career of the brothers.

-The cast and crew assembled in Africa in December 1950 and much of the film was shot in Lake Albert, Uganda, and in the Belgian Congo in Africa.
+The cast and crew assembled in Africa in December 1950 and much of the film was shot in Lake Albert, Uganda, and in Ubundu, of the Belgian Congo in Africa.
 This was rather novel for the time, especially for a Technicolor picture that used large, cumbersome "Three-Strip" cameras.
 The cast and crew endured sickness and spartan living conditions during their time on location.
 In the early scene in which Rose (Hepburn) plays an organ in the church, a bucket was placed off-camera in which she could vomit between takes because she was sick.
 Bogart later bragged that he and Huston were the only members of the cast and crew who escaped illness, which he credited to having drunk whiskey on location rather than the local water.